Chibi Devi!: Characters

-The baby devil that is given to be raised by Honoka.
-His main costume is based on a dinosaur and it gives him the ability to breathe fire.
-Overall Mao is a happy child, but he scares easily and often bursts into tears over the smallest of things – though he is always quick to recover.
-As the story progresses he becomes aware of this and often tries to overcome his fears and flaws in an attempt to impress Honoka.
-His favourite food is pancakes.
+Mao is the baby devil entrusted to be raised by Honoka.
+His main costume is based on a dinosaur that gives him the ability to breathe fire.
+He is generally a happy child, but gets scared easily and often bursts into tears over the smallest of things, only to be always quick to recover.
+As the series progresses, Mao becomes aware of this and often tries to overcome his fears in an attempt to impress Honoka.